 We have filed a registration statement on Form S-8 under the Securities Act to register the common shares that may be issued under our equity incentive plans.
 Sales of these common shares may have an adverse effect on the trading price of our common shares.
 In addition, in the future we may issue common shares or other securities if we need to raise additional capital.
-The number of our new common shares issued in connection with raising additional capital could constitute a material portion of our then outstanding common shares.
+The number of our new common shares issued in connection with raising additional capital could constitute a material portion of our then outstanding common shares and result in dilution to the market price of our common shares.